Is Knitting or Crochet Easier?

 Knitting works by casting your desired number of stitches onto one needle and creating live stitches that constantly need to be worked back and forth between the two needles.

-Knitting has two basic stitches: “purl” and “knit” stitches.
-Knowing only these two stitches will allow you to create a wide variety of projects.
+Knitting patterns are primarily based on the basic knit and purl stitches.
+Knowing only these two knitting stitches will allow you to create a wide variety of projects.

 Knit stitches tend to be smooth and soft, with a relatively flat look, making them ideal for knitting mittens, shawls, sweaters, and baby garments.